Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 \subsubsection{Constraints on the five-point function with a superprimary}

 Let us consider the five-point function

 where $\mathcal{O}(t_5)$ is the superprimary of a long $\mathcal{L}_{s=0,[0,0]}^{\h}$ supermultiplet, see \eqref{OandOtildereported}.
 We would like to solve all the constraints that superconformal symmetry implies on this correlator.
-Recall that $\Phi(X)$ is a constrained superfield, so in order to have this condition taken care of, we will first insert in \eqref{G5othercomp} the solution of the constraint in terms of $\varphi, \Psi, f$ give in \eqref{Phisolveconstraint}.
+Recall that since $\mathcal{D}_1$ is an ultra-short multiplet, its associated superfield $\Phi(X)$ is subject to the constraints listed in \eqref{Phiconstraint}.
+To satisfy those conditions, we proceed by inserting in \eqref{G5othercomp} the solution of the constraints in terms of $\varphi, \Psi, f$ given in \eqref{Phisolveconstraint}.
 The operators $\varphi, \Psi, f$ are conformal primaries with definite transformation properties under $\mathfrak{sp}(4)\oplus \mathfrak{su}(2)$ and their correlation functions are constrained by this symmetry.
-The component with all $\theta_i=0$ is given by \eqref{phi4terminSuperPR5pointfun}, the first non-vanishing component, apart from the one generated by the action of $D^{(\varphi)}$ entering \eqref{Phisolveconstraint}, is
+The component with all $\theta_i=0$ is given by \eqref{phi4terminSuperPR5pointfun} and we now proceed by analyzing how the correlators between components appearing at higher orders in the expansion in the Grassman variables are related to the three functions in \eqref{phi4terminSuperPR5pointfun}.